Installation

 Getting Started with Krkn

-If you are wanting to try to edit your config file and scenarios
+If you are wanting to try to edit your configuration files and scenarios see getting started doc

 Running Krkn